nanodesigns/nanosupport/readme.txt

 1. In WordPress Plugins page, search for NanoSupport
 2. Install and activate the plugin
-3. Get to the Plugin\'s 'Settings' page, and set up the plugin as your choice
+3. Get to the plugin\'s 'Settings' page, and set up the plugin as your choice
 4. Wait for your first ticket

 = Manual Installation =